Log wind profile: Formulation

 Zero-plane displacement ($d$) is the height in meters above the ground at which zero mean wind speed is achieved as a result of flow obstacles such as trees or buildings.
-It can be approximated as 2/3 to 3/4 of the average height of the obstacles.
+This displacement can be approximated as 2/3 to 3/4 of the average height of the obstacles.
 For example, if estimating winds over a forest canopy of height 30 m, the zero-plane displacement could be estimated as d = 20 m.

 Roughness length ($z_0$) is a corrective measure to account for the effect of the roughness of a surface on wind flow.
 That is, the value of the roughness length depends on the terrain.
 The exact value is subjective and references indicate a range of values, making it difficult to give definitive values.
 In most cases, references present a tabular format with the value of $z_0$ given for certain terrain descriptions.
 For example, for very flat terrain (snow, desert) the roughness length may be in the range 0.001 to 0.005 m.
 Similarly, for open terrain (grassland) the typical range is 0.01-0.05 m.
 For cropland, and brush/forest the ranges are 0.1-0.25 m and 0.5-1.0 m respectively.
 When estimating wind loads on structures the terrains may be described as suburban or dense urban, for which the ranges are typically 0.1-0.5 m and 1-5 m respectively.